SecureStrux/Initiate-PowerStruxRemote/README.md

 - **WinRM Configuration**:
   On remote machines, WinRM must be properly configured.
 This includes:
   - The WinRM service must be enabled.
-  - Necessary firewall exceptions must be configured on the remote machine to allow WinRM communication.
   - The machine must be configured to accept remote PowerShell commands (`Enable-PSRemoting`).

 - **Access to `C$` Share**: